The Ready2Teach Residency requires an application that must be submitted to Ball Hall

 Professional Liability Insurance

-Residency candidate are required to obtain professional liability insurance which
+Residency candidates are required to obtain professional liability insurance which

 STEA, Christian Educator's Network or by a special rider added to a personal homeowner's